BerryhillCoding/CompSci3_Notes_-_HTML.Websites/README.md

-# CompSci3_Notes_-_HTML.Websites
+# CompSci3 Notes - HTML/CSS/JS Website Building

+Welcome!
+These are personal notes that intend to not only educate, but entertain as well.
-Personal notes I wrote for HTML/CSS/JS website building.
-Unfortunately, I am hardwired to rewrite notes, and I enjoy doing so as if I am teaching it myself.
+I am hardwired to rewrite notes, and I enjoy doing so as if I am teaching it myself.
 Thus, this repository of ASCII and intellect was born.
+Let me first state that while these notes are seemingly worded with the intend of public access, these notes were solely meant for my own use at the end of the day.
+Even so, amnesia is always a possibility.

-Most of these notes came from Omar Cheikh-Ali's Computer Science III course from 2025-2026, but I have added additional info because yes.
+Most of the info here came from Omar Cheikh-Ali's Computer Science III course from 2025-2026, but I have added additional info because a course never covers everything that a coder might use.
+This will not either, just more.